fvaleri/strimzi-debugging/sessions/006/README.md

 my-topic
 ```

-When these topics are deleted, we can safely deploy the TO and try to consume our messages from the restored cluster.
+When these topics are deleted, we can safely deploy the Topic Operator and try to consume our messages from the restored cluster.

 ```sh
 kubectl apply -f sessions/001/resources/000-my-cluster.yaml